Table of Contents

 In Ancient Greece, Themis was never depicted with a blindfold.
 More recently, her Roman counterpart Justitia has been portrayed wearing a blindfold to symbolize that justice is blind.

 For as long as people are committed to justice and fairness, so the legacy of Themis remains.
 She is one of the very few ancient gods whose principles remain relevant and politically correct even in modern times.
-To this day, the majority of the world’s courthouses contain an image of Lady Justice, standing steadfast as a reminder of Themis’ lessons in justice, law, and order.
+To this day, an image of Lady Justice appears in the majority of the world’s courthouses, standing steadfast as a reminder of Themis’ lessons in justice, law, and order.